 – You already have a digital skill.

-– You have professional experience using said skill.
+– You have professional experience using that skill.

 – You’re almost there…you just need to figure out how to use your skills to make a location independent income.